 School pick-up passes are issued to each family.
 These passes are to be placed in the front windshield of the vehicle during pick-up time.
 No child will be dismissed to go with anyone other than those with the proper passes, or who is not personally known by the staff member.
 If you need to make other arrangements, please send in a written note giving authorization for your child to leave with someone else.
 We will not allow a student to leave the school grounds unless permission has been received from a parent or guardian.
 For the safety of the students, ICA reserves the right to prohibit pick-up of any student by anyone who displays the appearance of being impaired, intoxicated, or otherwise incapacitated.
 Unless a staff member personally knows the person(s) picking up your child, ID will be checked and must match one of the names on the authorization/pick-up list.

-Pickup for all students will begin at 3:00 p.m.
+It is imperative that the school office is notified immediately of changes on your child's approved pick-up list.
+Pick-up for all students will begin at 3:00 p.m.
 Refer to the map distributed at open house to find the proper pickup zones for your student.